edlyn-e/morse-translator/README.md

 In this section, I break down the project into smaller and manageable tasks to establish metrics to measure my progress on this project.

 ### HTML & CSS

 -   Establish areas for DOM elements
 -   User-friendly interface
 -   Clear button to reset input text-area
 -   Submit/OK/Translate button to translate input text
 -   Toggle to switch between the language
+-   Written instructions on how to use the Translator

 ### JavaScript

 -   Function to translate text English to Morse Code and vice versa
 -   Handles spaces:
     -   1 for each word in English
     -   1 for each character in Morse Code
         -   / or | as space between words
 -   Toggle function to switch between language input
     -   English to Morse Code
     -   Morse Code to English

 ### Extras

 -   Animated typing for the translated text